-So you've purchased your $1 million home or $500000 condo during BC's insane housing costs and maybe there's not much money left for renovations.
-Here's some sneakiness to get the painting less than 0.005% of the property value.
+So you've purchased your +$1 million home or +$500000 condo during BC's insane housing costs and maybe there's not much money left for renovations.
+Here's some sneakiness to perhaps get the painting less than 0.005% of the property value 😛 .

 Caveat: Many tips to save on painting require your time.
-Some painters are nuts and don't react well when they detect shenanigans. ⚠ Disclaimer: These tips are not guaranteed.
-Use at your own risk.
+Some painters are nuts and don't react well when they detect shenanigans. ⚠ Disclaimer: Use the content here at your own risk.

 Arrange all the painting companies to show up at the same time.
 Competitors that see each other may drop their prices to beat each other.
 This also saves time by announcing the job details once to a group.

 Act normal.
 Fake it if worthy.
 Any strange behavior could result in being evaluated as a risky client.
 Often price is proportional to risk.

 Act friendly (not far from normal).
 "Dan, my buddy!
 How are you?
 You're the best.
 Like some tea?
 How much to paint this?"

 Legally you can hold back 10% for 55 days just in case the contractor doesn't pay the painters (ie contractor skips the province) and the